-12 The LORD had said to Abram, "Leave your native country, your relatives, and your father's family, and go to the land that I will show you.
-I will make you into a great nation.
+12: The LORD had said to Abram, "Leave your native country, your relatives, and your factors, and your factors, and your factors, and you factors, and you and great nation.
 I will bless you and make you famous, and you will be a blessing to others.
-I will bless those who bless you and curse those who treat you with contempt.
-All the families on earth will be blessed through you."
+Heb families on earth will be blessed through you."